-Inclined bed therapy is where one's bed is raised 4 to 8 inches at the head by using bricks, wedges, or blocks to raise it.
+Inclined bed therapy is where one's bed is raised 4 to 8 inches at the head by using bricks, wedges, blocks, or braces to raise it.
 This can be useful in varied disorders including spinal cord injury, back pain, acid reflux or GERD, sinus and respiratory disorders, sleep apnea, poor circulation, low metabolism, edema in the legs, and many other conditions.

 The easiest way to do this is to place wood blocks at the locations shown in the picture.
 Note that if there are legs in the middle of the bed, these must also be supported or the bed could be damaged.
 If the feet of the bed's legs are more than one inch in diameter and rigid, it may be best if the blocks are made as wedges with the same angle the bed is tilted, which is approximately 5 degrees, although if soft wood is used, such as pine, the feet will probably indent the wood enough to make it stable.

 The least expensive method to build riser blocks is to get a piece of 2x8 lumber (actually 1.5 x 7.5 ").
 Cut the board into 7.5" lengths to make squares 7.5 x 7.5 x 1.5.
 Glue or screw 4 together in a stack to get a 6" tall block, and 2 together to make the 3" riser for the middle if necessary.
 However, this is NOT very stable and can be dangerous so is not recommended.
 Better than this but still not as sturdy as some would like are adjustable bed risers, which come in sets of 4 or 6 available here.
-They only adjust between 3.2 to 5.2 inches but are inexpensive and provide a better method than using blocks under the bed legs.
+They adjust between 3.2 to 6.1 inches but are inexpensive and provide a better method than using blocks under the bed legs.